Domain vs Hosting: Definition and Differences

 - Infrastructure Top-Level Domain.
 It consists of only one domain name, which is .arpa, representing the ARPA (Address and Routing Parameter Area).
 This domain name is primarily reserved to solve internet-infrastructure issues.

 If you want to register a domain name, it can be beneficial to know all of your options to find the perfect extension.
-Below are some TLDs Hostinger offers along with their prices:
+Below are some TLDs Hostinger offers along with their prices, you can see that you can get a cheap domain registration with as little as $0.99:

 Once you find a suitable option, it is time to register it.
 To register a domain name with Hostinger, click on the Add to Cart button next to your chosen domain.